Sage/dynamodb_framework/README.md

 ### #lt_eq(value)
 This method is called to specify the `<=` operator within a query.

+### #contains(value)
+This method is called to check if a field contains a value within a query.

+### #exists?
+This method is called to check if a field exists within a query.

 ### #and
 This method is called to combine conditions together in a traditional `&&` method within a query.